aws-samples/non-profit-blockchain/ngo-ui/README.md

 the UI login page in a pane in the Cloud9 IDE.
 You can expand this out to your browser by clicking the icon next to the URL in the preview pane.

-## Pat yourself on the back, you've completed the workshop
+## Step 5 - pat yourself on the back, you've completed the workshop
 The workshop instructions can be found in the README files in parts 1-4:

 * [Part 1:](../ngo-fabric/README.md) Start the workshop by building the AWS Managed Blockchain Hyperledger Fabric network.